-kernel_call (template_def, args, global_size, local_size=None, render_kwds=None) Adds a kernel call to the plan.
+kernel_call (template_def, args, global_size, local_size=None, render_kwds=None, kernel_name='kernel_func') Adds a kernel call to the plan.

-- template def Mako template def for the kernel. - args a list consisting of KernelArgument objects, or scalar values wrapped in numpy.ndarray, that are going to be passed to the kernel during execution. - global_size global size to use for the call, in row-major order. - local_size local size to use for the call, in row-major order.
-If None, the local size will be picked automatically. - render_kwds dictionary with additional values used to render the template.
+- template_def Mako template def for the kernel. - args a list consisting of KernelArgument objects, or scalar values wrapped in numpy.ndarray, that are going to be passed to the kernel during execution. - global_size global size to use for the call, in row-major order. - local_size local size to use for the call, in row-major order.
+If None, the local size will be picked automatically. - render_kwds dictionary with additional values used to render the template. - kernel_name the name of the kernel function.